Last updated: ET

 Road conditions are good, but many roads outside the capital are not paved.
 Strong winds pose a risk due to the unpaved roads.
 To be safe, rent a four-wheel drive vehicle.

-There are no public transportation services, but a shuttle bus is available between Stanley and RAF Mount Pleasant Airport.
-You can easily rent a car or hire a tour guide or driver.
+There are no public bus services, but a shuttle bus is available between Stanley and RAF Mount Pleasant Airport.

 There is a passenger ferry in service between East and West Falkland.